-Each ProtoTRAK machine will come with a USB Option Key that will be plugged into one of the USB ports on the back of the pendant.
-This key must be plugged in to allow certain standard software features to work and to allow optional software features to work.
+Each ProtoTRAK machine will come with an USB Option Key that will be plugged into one of the USB ports on the back of the pendant.
+It normally is plugged in one of the USB ports above the lower Ethernet port.
+This key must be plugged in to allow certain standard software features to work and also to allow optional software features to work.